Daikundi Province: Economy

-Climate in DayKundi
+Climate in Daikundi

 Daikundi is the most vulnerable province to Climate Change in Afghanistan.
 The province experiences acute water shortages and droughts have poor soil quality, and risks of avalanches, landslides, and flooding, which cause extensive damage to agricultural land, infrastructure, and food security.

 The impacts of climate change in Daikundi are manifold, mostly due to the limited institutional capacity to plan and respond to these impacts.

 With support from the Global Environment Facility (GEF), United Nations Environment Programme (UNEP) and the National Environmental Protection Agency (NEPA) are cooperating on pilot field demonstrations in Daikundi province that aim to build environment adaptive and resilience of vulnerable villages to climate change impacts.

 The above-mentioned organization also aims to build the capacity of local institutions to address climate change risk within the peri-urban extent of the rapidly developing Nili Town.

-Women Cycling Event

-On Thursday, July 12, 2018, a bicycle competition was organized in the provincial stadium in Daikundi province, in the center of Afghanistan, between two teams of girls and boys.

-The bicycle competition was held to promote peace and harmony throughout the country.

-There were ten females and ten boys on each of the two teams, and medals, clothing, and other items were given to the winners.

-It is important to mention that the purpose of the event was to promote peace and support girls’ role in sports, said Mohammad Husain Sirat, the provincial director of information and culture.

-Death Rate
+Health

-The crude death rate was 0.42 (0.25-0.68) (95 percent CI) and the under-five death rate was 0.66 (0.29-1.51) respectively (95 percent CI).
+The crude death rate was 0.42 (0.25–0.68) (95 percent CI) and the under-five death rate was 0.66 (0.29–1.51) respectively (95 percent CI).
 Both rates are below the SPHERE emergency levels.